 The Public Health Agency of Sweden levies charges for electronic cigarettes and refill containers

-The Public Health Agency of Sweden levies charges for the information that you, as a manufacturer or importer of electronic cigarettes (e-cigarettes) and refill containers, report to us via the EU web portal, EU-CEG.
-This information relates to electronic cigarettes and refill containers that you intend to make available to consumers in Sweden.
+The Public Health Agency of Sweden levies charges for the information that manufacturers and importers of electronic cigarettes and refill containers, notify to us via the EU web portal, EU-CEG.
+This information relates to ingredients in electronic cigarettes and refill containers that are intended to be made available to consumers on the Swedish market.

-The obligation to pay charges for electronic cigarettes applies to the notifications for products given from and including 15 November 2017.
+The obligation to pay charges for electronic cigarettes and refill containers applies to the product notifications from the 15th of November 2017.

 Those notifying electronic cigarettes and refill containers must pay a charge for each brand and type:

-- the first time that a notification is given
+- the first time information of a product is notified

 How charges are paid

-The Public Health Agency of Sweden will send payment instructions indicating: how much you should pay; the account to which payment should be made; and also the deadline by which payment must be received by the Public Health Agency of Sweden.
+The Public Health Agency of Sweden (the Agency) will send payment instructions indicating: how much you should pay; the account to which payment should be made; and also the deadline by which payment must be received by the Agency.

-We obtain contact details for manufacturers and importers, as well as information about what goods and products have been notified, from EU-CEG.
-It is therefore important for the information in EU-CEG to be complete and correct, including contact details for email and postal addresses.
+We obtain contact details for manufacturers and importers, as well as information on which products have been notified, from EU-CEG.
+It is therefore important that the information in EU-CEG is correct and up to date, including contact details for email and postal addresses.